-CEO of EWOS Group and head of Cermaq's fish food division.
-Experience as director of Trøndelag Theatre, finance director and CEO of the Glamox Group and CEO of NorAqua.

-Chairman of Brødrene Dyrøy, Norsk Landbrukskjemi, EWOS Norway and EWOS Innovation.
-Board member of Entra Eiendom and Axess.
+Experience as CEO of EWOS Group and head of Cermaq's fish food division.
+Finance director and CEO of the Glamox Group, CEO of NorAqua and director of Trøndelag Theatre.
+Chairman of Axess, Brødrene Dyrøy, Norsk Landbrukskjemi.
+Board member of Entra Eiendom, Pharmaq and Florvaag Bruk Holding.